HUMANITARIAN MIGRANTS, WORK and ECONOMIC SECURITY ON THE URBAN FRINGE

 How can we support refugees to find employment in these ‘urban fringe’ areas?
 What are the different roles for employers, local council, service providers and community groups?

-This qualitative research project explores work and economic security for refugees in the City of Hume, from the perspectives of the local community.
+This qualitative research project explored work and economic security for refugees in the City of Hume, from the perspectives of the local community.
 We interviewed representatives of:

 - settlement service providers